dybran/Project-17/Project-17.md

 __PROBLEM ENCOUNTERED:__

 There was an error when trying to run __terraform plan__ .
 I opened the `$ ~/.aws/credentials` and figured that when configuring the AWS CLI, there was an extra space between the __=__ and the __accesskey__.
 This was fixed before running the `$ terraform plan` again.

+The code for this project can be found [here](https://github.com/dybran/Project-17/tree/main/narbyd-project).